-Your employer is not allowed to get your Social Insurance Number before hiring you.
+An employer is not allowed to get your social insurance number before hiring you.
 If they ask for it during the hiring process, you can refuse.

 When you list references on your résumé, you’re giving your employer permission to contact them.
-You should first get in touch with anyone you’re listing as a reference to let them know they may be getting a call about you.
+You should get in touch with anyone you list as a reference to let them know they may be getting a call about you.
 Confirm that it’s okay they disclose information about you to the employer.

 An employer may require a background, criminal record, or credit check

 An employer has the right to ask for your consent to a background, criminal record, or credit check — but only if the information is necessary for the job.